1. What is a drone?

 8. How far can your drones fly?

-Our drones can fly up to 3.5km and remain in control, however the law in the UK requires that the drone remains within line of sight of the pilot at all times, which effectively limits this to about 500m.
+Our drones can fly up to 3.5km and remain in control, however the law in the UK requires that the drone remains within line of sight of the pilot at all times, which is limited to a maximum of 500m.
 This still means that we can cover an area 1km across from a single take off point.
 We hold exemptions from the CAA that allows us to fly up to 1500m from the pilot if certain conditions are met.

 9. What data can you capture?

 We have access to a range of sensors.
-Our work is conducted in high definition stills and video, 4k super high resolution video, infrared thermal imagingm, near infrared and LIDAR.
+Our work is conducted in high definition stills and video, 4k super high resolution video, infrared thermal imaging, near infrared, multi-spectral and LIDAR.
 This supports a wide range of applications.

-We are also researching the use of magnetometers and RFID scanners.
+We are also researching the use of magnetometers, RFID scanners and IMSI sniffers.
 If you have a task in mind that requires the use of a specialist sensor that is not part of our current offering, our technical team can help get your project off the ground.

 10. Can you fly indoors?

 It is possible to fly indoors and it is a test of pilot skill.
-Whilst indoor flight is not restricted by the weather, the CAA regulations still apply and all flights must still be conducted safely and without endangering people or property.
+Whilst indoor flight is not restricted by the weather, or the CAA regulations all flights must still be conducted safely and without endangering people or property.